zatr/prototype_aichatbot/README.md

     ```
     Query: What is a MCP server?
     Response:
-    A MCP (Master Control Program) Server, also known as an MCS (Master Control System), is a type of software that manages and controls various devices or systems in a network.
-It acts as the central hub for monitoring, controlling, and coordinating the
+    A great question!

+    In the context of Large Language Models (LLMs) and their deployment, an MCP (Model Control Protocol) server plays a crucial role in managing and controlling the interactions between multiple models, users, or applications.
     ```